synfinatic/aws-sso-cli/docs/ecs-server.md

 ## Storing multiple roles at a time

-There may be cases where you would like to make multiple roles available at the same time without running multiple copies of the ECS server via `aws-sso ecs run`.
+There may be cases where you would like to make multiple roles available at the same time without running multiple copies of the ECS server via `aws-sso ecs server`.
 Each role is stored in a unique named slot based on the `ProfileName` which is either set via [Profile](config.md#Profile) or the [ProfileFormat]( config.md#ProfileFormat) configuration options.